syncfusion/blazor-docs/src/navigations/toolbar/how-to/show-hide-toolbar-item.md

 ---
-title: "How to enable/disable toolbar items"
+title: "How to show/hide toolbar items"
 component: "Toolbar"
-description: "This example demonstrates how to enable/disable the specific toolbar item based on the condition."
+description: "This example demonstrates how to show/hide the specific toolbar item in the Blazor Toolbar component."
 ---

-# Enable/Disable Toolbar Items
+# Show/Hide Toolbar Items

-The `Disabled` property of the Toolbar item is used to enable/disable the item by setting false/true value to the property.
-In the following code example initially paste action will be disabled.
-On clicking the cut button, the paste button will be enabled.
+The `Visible` property of the Toolbar item is used to show/hide the item by setting true/false value to the property.
+In the following code example initially paste action will be hide.
+On clicking the cut button, the paste button will be show.

 ```csharp